 You will learn how to implement Euler's method in a (Python) program, and finally, you will learn how to write about your findings in a scientific way (with LaTeX).

 In the verified track of this course you will additionally:

 - Consolidate the new theoretical skills with graded problem sets about five real-life applications.

 - Work on your own modelling project (individually or in a team).
 Because mathematical modelling is only learned by doing it yourself, you complete your own modelling project on a self-defined real-life problem.
 You will be guided through the project by completing a list of smaller tasks.

-This course is mainly aimed at Bachelor students from Mathematics, Engineering and Science disciplines.
-However it will suit anyone who would like to learn how mathematical modeling can solve real-world problems.
+This course is aimed at Bachelor students from Mathematics, Engineering and Science disciplines.

 - Solve the ordinary differential equations and implement Euler's method in a (Python) program.